-Nomination of Field Marshal von Waldersee to the Rank of Supreme Commander was a decision of the governments concerned, following a proposal by Emperor Guillaume.
+Shortly after Peking's capture, the Allies heard of the nomination of Field Marshal von Waldersee to the rank of supreme commander.
+His nomination was a decision of the governments concerned, following a proposal by Emperor Guillaume.
 What did such a decision mean for the contingent chiefs?
 The first act von Waldersee took immediately provoked discontent.
 He chose no longer to call together the council because he believed a commander rationally exercises his authority without being obliged to seek advice from his subordinates.
 This decision, which went against the resolution previously adopted by the great powers, didn't take into account the new diplomatic and military order inherited from the capture of Peking, and from the pacification of the first occupied territories.
 For everyone, von Waldersee's nomination was too late.
 The fight had been won by troops under national command with no designated supreme commander.
 Moreover, removing the joint council denied the victors a voice when the negotiations for peace started.